 In order to promote high thread count bedding, certain retailers opt to use multi-ply rather than single-ply yarn.
 Multi-ply yarn is made by twisting two or three strands of lower-quality thread together.
 In this way, companies can say that their sheets have a thread count higher than 800.
 Unfortunately, the end result is a heavier, coarser fabric that’s less breathable and more prone to pilling.
 On the other hand, single-ply yarn like the type used by Pure Parima is smooth, soft, and exceptionally durable.
-Whether you have sensitive skin or simply want to sleep on the most comfortable bedding available, opt for single-ply Egyptian cotton with a thread count between 250 and 800.
+Whether you have sensitive skin or simply want to sleep on the most comfortable bedding available, opt for single-ply Egyptian cotton.

 Is 1000 a Good Thread Count?

 Because Egyptian cotton tops out at around 800 threads per square inch, bedding with a thread count of 1000 is not ideal.
 This thicker fabric tends to be less moisture-wicking, resulting in reduced airflow during the night.
 During the summer months, this bedding can cause sleepers to overheat and suffer a number of negative effects, such as night sweats and skin rashes.
 If you want to sleep better, choose sheets made from single-ply Egyptian cotton that bears the coveted Cotton Egypt Association seal of authenticity.
-Ultimately, the best thread count is whichever one works for you; however, experts generally recommend choosing sheets with a count of around 400 to maximize breathability and comfort.
+Ultimately, experts generally recommend prioritizing sheets made with quality yarn over the thread count.

 The Best Egyptian Cotton Sheets